A Guide to Selecting the Right Coverage for Your Overseas Trip

 - Baggage and gear cover

-FAQs About Choosing a Travel Medical Plan
+FAQs About How to Choose Travel Medical Insurance

-A medical coverage limit of $250,000 – $500,000 generally provides adequate protection for most travelers.
+A coverage limit of $250,000–$500,000 generally provides adequate protection for most travelers.

-- Single-Trip Travel Medical Plans: Most plans allow extensions up to a maximum duration (typically 364 days), but some may limit extensions beyond two years.
+- Single-Trip Plans: Most plans allow extensions up to a maximum duration (typically 364 days), but some may limit extensions beyond two years.
 Make sure to request an extension before your current coverage expires.

 Read More